oleeskild/digitalgardendocs/src/site/notes/Advanced/Tips and Tricks.md

 This can even be automated by using a plugin like the [Obsidian Imgur Plugin](https://github.com/gavvvr/obsidian-imgur-plugin), which will automatically upload pasted images to imgur and embed them in your note.

+---

+### Adding analytics to Vercel
+If you are using Vercel to host your site, you can add basic analytics to your site by following the instructions described [here](https://github.com/oleeskild/obsidian-digital-garden/discussions/195)